THE-HERO-7/scada-power-quality-monitoring/Readme.md

 This project involves signals derived from mains-level AC voltages. **High voltage is lethal.**

-- Always use a step-down isolation transformer (e.g., 220V → 6V or 9V AC output)
+- Always use a step-down isolation transformer (e.g., 220V → 6V AC output)
 - Never connect the Arduino or any microcontroller directly to mains without proper optical or magnetic isolation
 - This project is intended for educational and research purposes only